Dr Lucinda H S Dean (Lucy)

 Magazine Feature Articles

-‘Imprisoned In Her Own Capital: Mary’s Controversial Re-Entry to Edinburgh after Carberry Hill, 1567’, History Scotland, Limited Edition: Mary Queen of Scots (Dec 2018).
+‘Imprisoned In Her Own Capital: Mary’s Controversial Re-Entry to Edinburgh after Carberry Hill, 1567’, History Scotland, Limited Edition: Mary Queen of Scots (Dec 2018, republished in 2023).

 ‘Stating their Place: Ceremonial Legitimisation of the Early Stewart Dynasty, 1371 to c.1424’ in History Scotland, Special Issue: Kings and Queens of Scotland: The Stewarts, 16/ 3 (May/June 2016), pp. 28-33.